23 young inventors received a U.S patent for their InvenTeam project they started while students at Natick High School in Mass.

 The U.S. Patent Office issued the team Patent 9,511,833 B2 on December 6, 2016 for “remotely operated multi-component search robots for underwater search and rescue operations, and particularly suited for searches under ice.”
 Scott, along with another mentor teacher, Sue Haverstick, and the twenty-three students are listed as inventors on the patent.

-A full story of Natick High School InvenTeam’s path to U.S. patent will be available for download on National Inventors Day, February 11.
+Read the full story of Natick High School InvenTeam’s path to U.S. patent here.